anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/03_Abstract_Factory_Design_Pattern.md

 Checkbox c = factory.createCheckbox();
 ```

+Now:

-* You don’t care *how* these components are created.
+* I don’t need to worry about how these are made
-* You don’t need to *know* which concrete classes are being used.
+* I don’t need to know which class is used
-* You just ask the factory, and it gives you the correct, theme-consistent products.
+* I get full matching set of objects based on theme

 ---

-### ✅ That’s Why We Say:
+### Why This is So Useful:

-> **"Abstract Factory Pattern solves the problem of creating families of related products that must be used together."**

-It ensures that:

-* The right components are used together
+Because I get a full set of related things, that always go together.
+Like theme UI components.

+* Everything stays consistent
-* The application is decoupled from specific implementations
+* Code is clean
-* It's easy to switch themes or product groups
+* Easy to switch themes

 ---

-### 🧱 One-Line Summary:

-Abstract Factory Pattern is all about building a complete set of related objects (a product family) that work well together — whether it's for themes, platforms, or styles — without hard-coding their creation logic.

-This makes your code scalable, flexible, and easy to maintain.
+### Final One Line:

+Abstract Factory Pattern is used when I want to create a group of related things (like buttons, textboxes, checkboxes) that all match a certain style, theme, or platform.
+It helps keep code clean and easy to update later.

 ---

-## When to Use Abstract Factory Pattern?
+## When Should I Use Abstract Factory Pattern?

-If you ever find yourself thinking:
+So I learned that if I ever think:

-> "I need to create a group of related objects, and I want their creation to be switchable at runtime"
+> "I need to create a group of related objects, and I want to change them at runtime"

-Then it's time to use the **Abstract Factory Pattern**.
+> Then it's time to use **Abstract Factory Pattern**.

-Here are 5 clear signals that shout: **"Use Abstract Factory Pattern now!"**
+Here are few clear signs I wrote down when we should use abstract factory.

 ---

-### ⚠️ Signal #1: You Need a Group of Related Objects
+### Signal 1: I need to make a group of related objects

-You're building:
+Like I'm building:

-* Dark Button, Dark TextBox, Dark Checkbox
-* Light Button, Light TextBox, Light Checkbox

-These are families of related products.
-➡️ Perfect use case for Abstract Factory.
+* DarkButton, DarkTextBox, DarkCheckbox
+* LightButton, LightTextBox, LightCheckbox

+These are related items, they come as a family.
+This is perfect place to use abstract factory.

 ---

-### ⚠️ Signal #2: You Want to Switch Entire Object Families at Runtime
+### Signal 2: I want to switch whole object groups at runtime

-User selects theme at runtime:
+User selects theme:

-* Chooses "Dark" → Everything turns dark
-* Chooses "Light" → Everything changes to light

-➡️ You need an abstraction that handles family switching at runtime
-➡️ Abstract Factory lets you swap entire object groups without modifying the main code
+* If Dark theme selected, everything becomes dark
+* If Light selected, everything becomes light

+This means I need to switch full group of objects based on runtime choice.
+Abstract factory helps me do that cleanly.

 ---

-### ⚠️ Signal #3: Object Creation Code is Getting Messy or Repeated
+### Signal 3: My object creation is getting messy or repeated

-If your code looks like:
+If I see this type of code again and again:

 ```java
 new DarkButton()